arp242/zdb/README.markdown

 }
 ```

-It doesn't expose everything sqlx has because I find that for >95% of the use
+It doesn't expose everything sqlx has because I find that this is enough for
-cases, just this is enough.
-I'm not against adding more methods though, just
+>95% of the use.
+I'm not against adding more methods though, just report a use
-report a use case that's hard to solve otherwise.
+case that's hard to solve otherwise.

 Use `zdb.Connect()` to connect to a database; It's not *required* to use this
 (`sqlx.Connect()` will work fine as well), but it has some handy stuff like